 As prenatal findings of these microdeletion syndromes, choroid plexus cysts and single umbilical artery visible by ultrasonography at the 22nd week of gestation have been reported.

-In a three-year old patient with 1q44 microdeletion of 1.8 Mb hemiconvulsion-hemiplegia-epilepsy (HHE) syndrome has been described (HHE syndrome is characterized by childhood onset partial motor convulsions, hemiplegia, and epilepsy in sequence).
+In a three years old patient with 1q44 microdeletion of 1.8 Mb hemiconvulsion-hemiplegia-epilepsy (HHE) syndrome has been described (HHE syndrome is characterized by childhood onset partial motor convulsions, hemiplegia, and epilepsy in sequence).

 Other clinical signs and symptoms described in 1q44 syndrome includes: preaxial polydactyly, fronto-parietal simplified gyral pattern, additional midline defects causing cardiac, gastro-oesophageal and urogenital anomalies (such as bladder exstrophy, hypogenitalism, absent phallus).